leeprovoost/poc-ruby-on-rails/README.md

 # music-app

 Playground to test Ruby on Rails.
 This focuses on file uploads.
+This README.md describes step by step how to recreate the application from scratch.

-## Development
+## How-to step-by-step

 ### Set up application foundation